dokklib/dokklib/docs/libs/db/get.md

 item = table.get(pk, sk, consistent=True)
 ```

 This is called a strongly consistent read.
-The downside of strongly consistent reads is that they take longer, cost more and may fail due to a temporary degradation in DynamoDB when an eventually consistent read would succeed.
+The downside of a strongly consistent read is that it takes longer, costs more and may fail due to a temporary degradation in DynamoDB when an eventually consistent read would still succeed.